flutter/website/src/get-started/flutter-for/ios-devs.md

 ),
 ```

 ### Displaying a list view

-In SwiftUI, the base component for displaying lists is `List`.
-Many times, you have a list of model objects you want to display to the user.
-In those cases, you must ensure that your model objects are identifiable.
+To display sequences of items, **SwiftUI** uses the `List` base component.
+To display a sequence of model objects, make sure that the user can
+identify your model objects.
-You make an object identifiable by using the `Identifiable` protocol as follows:
+To make an object identifiable, use the `Identifiable` protocol.

+{:.include-lang}
 ```swift
 struct Person: Identifiable {
   var name: String